Motion to Take Note

 I make the obvious point: after 70 years, the NHS is still a remarkable institution.
 I do not think anyone in this House today is going to say that the NHS should be disbanded or that it is no longer fit for purpose.
 That is pretty remarkable after 70 years; there are very few organisations that have weathered so well.
 If you look around the world at other social insurance-funded systems or private insurance-funded systems, there is no doubt that the NHS—which pools the risks, whether genetic or social, of a whole nation—can deliver both fair and efficient healthcare.
 When Theresa May became Prime Minister she talked about social justice, and no institution better embodies those words than the National Health Service.

 I will make four points, the first of which is on money.
 If we look back over the life of the NHS, there is a correlation between the amount of money that goes in and the productivity that comes out.
 It goes in fits and starts.
 One Government come in and put too much money in, and productivity goes down.
-The last Labour Government, who the noble Lord, Lord Hunt, referred to, got the NHS to make huge progress, but during much of that time in the early 2000s a lot of waste and inefficiency went along with that extra money going into the system.
+The last Labour Government, whom the noble Lord, Lord Hunt, referred to, got the NHS to make huge progress, but during much of that time in the early 2000s a lot of waste and inefficiency went along with that extra money going into the system.
 We need a long-term settlement so that people in the NHS can plan for the future.
 It is not hard to create a long-term settlement, because the spending on the NHS is so determined by demography and technology that it is quite easy to predict.
 As some noble Lords will know, the IPPR has made a prediction of £50 billion extra by 2030.
 Whether it is £50 billion or £40 billion, surely that figure can be agreed on.
 If we are to have a cross-party view on this, exactly where we could have one is on what those requirements are for the NHS.
 However that is financed—whether through some form of hypothecation from general taxation, charging or productivity increases—that seems a perfectly legitimate area for proper political debate.

 Secondly, on reform, by fragmenting the commissioning system into 212 clinical commissioning groups the Health and Social Care Act—my noble friend Lord Lansley, who was here a minute ago, was the architect of that—has made the process of integration more difficult.
 It also did not address the foundation trust issue, which was of course set up by the Labour Party when it was in government, and which has made integration much more difficult.
 If you are a foundation trust, you are solely interested in your own financial results and performance, and not in the performance of the system for the population as a whole which you service.
-We therefore have to address not only the consolidation of CCGs but have to look again at the regulation of foundation trusts.
+We therefore not only have to address the consolidation of CCGs but have to look again at the regulation of foundation trusts.
 There is now evidence that where acute care and primary care work together in integrated systems, we reduce the number of emergency admissions into hospitals so that people are treated outside acute hospitals, which is all to the good.

 The second area where the Health and Social Care Act was not helpful was in the split roles between NHS Improvement and NHS England, which has led to a fairly high degree of frustration and split responsibilities.
 To bring those two organisations together could well be part of the future.
 However, there is one caveat.
 Here I pay tribute to the noble Lord, Lord Carter of Coles, his team at NHS Improvement and their work on the Model Hospital and on the Getting It Right First Time initiative, led by Professor Briggs and Professor Evans.
 That “improvement” part of NHS Improvement should not be part of the regulator.
 You cannot be both a regulator with a big stick and a genuine improvement agency.
 However, the work the noble Lord has done in NHS Improvement should not be lost; it should be taken out of a combined NHS Improvement and NHS England organisation and treated separately.